STS Young Endeavour (1987): Design and construction

 Under the scheme, 24 to 30 "youth crew" (aged between 16 and 23) join a voyage to supplement the 9-10 naval personnel from the Mine Warfare, Hydrographic and Patrol Boat Force, which Young Endeavour is attached to.
 Over 500 youth crew per year participate in the scheme, and are selected for the voyages by a biannual ballot.
 Each voyage typically lasts ten to eleven days, during which the youth crew rotate through most roles aboard the ship, stand watches, and help with Young Endeavours operation.
 Near the end of the voyage, the crew undergoes "command day": a 24-hour period in which the ship is entirely under control of the youth crew.
 As part of most voyages, the combined crew takes a group of special needs youth on a half-day sail.

-Between the scheme's inception in 1988 and mid-2018, over 13,500 youth have participated in voyages, while another 11,500 special needs youth have been involved in half-day sails.
+Between the scheme's inception in 1988 and mid-2018, over 13,500 youth have participated in voyages, while another 11,500 disabled youth have been involved in half-day sails.
 The vessel is at sea for approximately 240 days per year.